---

 If you used ParkMyCloud to switch idle cloud resources off outside working hours, you may have noticed that the standalone product has largely disappeared from view.

-ParkMyCloud was not simply a shutdown story.
-It was acquired by Turbonomic in 2019, and Turbonomic was later acquired by IBM in 2021.
-ParkMyCloud's scheduling approach was folded into the broader Turbonomic Application Resource Management (ARM) portfolio rather than promoted as a standalone IBM product.
+It did not shut down.
+Turbonomic acquired ParkMyCloud in 2019, and IBM acquired Turbonomic in 2021.
+ParkMyCloud's scheduling approach was folded into the broader Turbonomic Application Resource Management (ARM) portfolio rather than kept as a standalone IBM product.

-The practical answer is that ParkMyCloud is effectively discontinued as a standalone brand.
-Its core idea still matters: non-production cloud infrastructure should not run around the clock when nobody is using it.
+So the practical answer is that ParkMyCloud is effectively discontinued as a standalone brand.
+The idea behind it still holds: non-production cloud infrastructure should not run around the clock when nobody is using it.

 ## ParkMyCloud timeline